 The compromise of several Managed Service Providers (MSPs) was reported in 2017.
-In response, the Australian Cyber Security Centre (ACSC) provided organisations with the information they needed to protect themselves and others from this threat.
+In response, the Australian Signals Directorate (ASD) provided organisations with the information they needed to protect themselves and others from this threat.

-In 2018, adversaries continued to target and compromise MSPs and, through them, their customers.
-The ACSC reiterates the need for organisations to scrutinise the cyber security measures implemented in contracted ICT solutions to combat the threat.
+In 2018, malicious actors continued to target and compromise MSPs and, through them, their customers.
+ASD reiterates the need for organisations to scrutinise the cyber security measures implemented in contracted ICT solutions to combat the threat.

 The number and type of controls used with an MSP will vary depending on the sensitivity of your systems.
-The ACSC recommends the following strategies to reduce the risk of compromise via MSPs.
+ASD recommends the following strategies to reduce the risk of compromise via MSPs.

 Make sure your own network is secure

-Implement a cyber security standard, such as the ACSC Essential Eight developed by the Australian Signals Directorate; a prioritised list of strategies to mitigate Cyber Security incidents.
-7 These strategies are effective in defending against malicious activity such as preventing the execution of malware and reducing the vulnerability surface of an organisation.
+Implement cyber security guidance, such as the Essential Eight.
+These eight mitigation strategies are effective in defending against malicious activity such as preventing the execution of malware and reducing the attack surface of an organisation.

 Get security in the contract